 - Smiles, giggles, and coos that increase in intensity when the music stops.
 This is a signal that your baby may want you to sing some more!

 - Cooing sounds that begin to match the pitches of the music they’re hearing, particularly at the ends of songs.
 They’re “singing” with you!

 - Eyes “brighten” or change focus, or move toward the source of the sound.
 This tells you your baby is engaged and attentive.
 Keep singing!

 - Feet are kicking, hands are clenched or waving, body is moving rhythmically.
 Try mirroring back your baby’s movements.
-This could be your baby’s first attempts at “dancing,” so give her some positive reinforcement!
+This could be your baby’s first attempts at “dancing,” so give them some positive reinforcement!

 - Sucking or moving their tongue in “rhythm.”
 Even when their little mouths are otherwise occupied, they’re still mimicking the music.
 So don’t stop singing while you’re feeding your little one!

 So, if your baby is cooing, coo back in the same pitch.
-If he’s tapping on his high chair, tap a steady beat back.
+If they’re tapping on his high chair, tap a steady beat back.
 Engaging with your baby this way will do more than just create a bonding experience.
 It will reinforce that making these types of noises is more than just play: There’s serious music-learning happening in all that silliness!

 Your baby is ready to make music with you, so come join us and we’ll make Music Together!